Skip to main content

 • Default: true

-• Purpose: Controls whether Storybook specific metro configuration is applied
+• Purpose: Controls whether Storybook is included in your app bundle

 configPath (string)